typelevel/cats/docs/src/main/mdoc/colophon.md

 * [Structures](https://github.com/mpilquist/Structures) A project very similar in nature to Cats, also derived from scalaz.
 The Structures and Cats projects have had a healthy relationship of sharing both ideas and code.

+For a full list of Cats and Typelevel related projects and libraries, take a look at [The Typelevel Ecosystem](https://typelevel.org/cats/typelevelEcosystem.html)